xiaoge26/tp/docs/DeveloperGuide.md

 **Step 4**:

 --> Add account creates a new instance of an Account class with the specified attributes and appends to the current ArrayList

+## Command: `deposit`:

+**Step 1**:

+--> Checks the args(AMOUNT to deposit) for a negative sign in the `checkNegative()` method

+**Step 2**:

+--> Calls the `depositMoney` method in the AccountList class

+--> Checks if the AMOUNT entered is empty, number of decimal places(accepts only 2 d.p)

+**Step 3**:

+--> inside the `depositMoney` method, once it passes all the checks will call the `addBalance` method from the Account class to increment the balance as appropriate

+## Command: `set-save-goal`:

+**Step 1**:

+--> Checks the args(minimum AMOUNT to save in balance) for a negative sign in the `checkNegative()` method

+**Step 2**:

+--> If the AMOUNT to save is not empty then it request the user to enter a deadline for their savings goal

+--> The parser then calls the `handleSaveGoal` method from the AccountList class

+**Step 3**:

+--> Checks if the date format entered complies with the dd-MM-yyyy format in the `isDateFormatValid` method in AccountList class

+--> If data entered matches the specified formats, then it will call the `setSaveGoal` method from the Account class which will set the relevant Save goal for the main account

 ---